God of Miracles

 Why was it so hard for Mary and Martha to believe?
 They knew Jesus as Lord, they had seen Him perform miracles, and they knew Jesus loved them.
 Yet, they still doubted.
 Perhaps it felt too late or too impossible to ask Jesus to bring him back to life.
 Perhaps, they shut the door of hope at the same time they shut the tomb.
 Whatever the case was, they had given up and were hurt that Jesus had not been there when they needed Him.

 I sometimes do the same thing.
 I hope for the miracle, but I don’t always ask for it.
 I know what I want, but I neglect to recognize that the God of the Universe wants to bless me.
 And in this story there is a reminder.
 Jesus wants us to hope in Him and to trust Him in all things.
 From situations we think are hopeless to a gentle nudging to slow down, Jesus is not late.
-He is right on time and He is with us everyday…and there are miracles everyday.
+He is right on time.

 1. Where in your life have you experienced a miracle?